daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-Also: Axiom 3 (nonsatiation) makes the maths more convenient, and is necessary for some results/predictions

-Strictly, most results only require a  weaker 'local nonsatiation' condition
+Also...^[Axiom 3 (nonsatiation) makes the maths more convenient, and is necessary for some results/predictions Strictly, most results only require a  weaker 'local nonsatiation' condition.]

 ***

 \includegraphics[height=2.5in]{picsfigs/moreisbetter.png}

 - How can we compare the "?" areas?
 Which are preferred?

+<!—
+@mcq
+-->

 \